How to Switch Your Energy Provider in New South Wales

 |Wholesale pricing||Unlike traditional retailers that offer set rates, wholesale electricity providers sell electricity to consumers at the same price they pay for it while earning a profit through membership fees.|

 |Other offers and incentives||These are included in addition to, or instead of, low rates or discounts.
 Additional incentives energy providers might offer include annual credits off your electricity bill, rewards points for membership programs, or e-gift cards.|

 Apart from these energy discounts you may be interested in other energy rebates available for NSW residents such as:

 Energy Switch Service in New South Wales

 There are many energy comparison services, such as Selectra, available in Australia.
 The New South Wales government, for example, offers their Energy Switch Service NSW to residents of the state.
-You can upload your energy bill and compare energy plans and prices to find the best deal.
+You can upload your energy bill and compare energy plans and prices to find the best deal. if you have any questions about switching suppliers, the energy ombudsman can also assist you.
 Once you've found a new plan, they'll make the switch for you.